 The Company has funded certain exploration, project construction and administrative expenses on a transaction by transaction basis using U.S. dollar and Russian rouble currency converted from its Canadian dollar bank accounts held in Canada.
+Recently USD funding has been provided directly to ZAO Prognoz in Russia and converted to Russian rouble.
 This exposes the Company to changes in foreign exchange rates for both U.S. dollar and Russian rouble.

 As the Company's construction work for the project is still ongoing, management believes it is not appropriate to hedge its foreign exchange risk at this stage.
 As the Company's proportion of project expenditure that is denominated in Russian rouble is increasing, the effect of changes in foreign exchange rates, in particular the Russian rouble, on the net loss is deemed to be significant as the number and amount of foreign currency transactions are relatively large.
-Had the Russian rouble foreign exchange rates been higher by 5%, the cumulative translation adjustment in the other comprehensive income section of the Statement of financial position would have been lower by \$2,128,320.
+Had the Russian rouble foreign exchange rates been higher by 5%, the cumulative translation adjustment in the other comprehensive income section of the Statement of financial position would have been lower by \$2,170,940.